 It’s cheap and easy to send a survey to validate your ideas with user feedback.
 It’s expensive and slow to build something that your users don’t want.

 Use analytics data, user tests, and surveys to gather as much information as you can to effectively shape your roadmap to align with what you and your customers want your product to become.

 “In God we trust, all others bring data.”
 W. Edwards Deming

 Visual design is often perceived as creating pretty illustrations and pixels, but it goes far beyond that.
 Creating a clean visual design language that is enforced across every component in your product will make everything feel more consistent and digestible.
 Every new UI element and visual style or color you introduce adds more cognitive load for the user, so it should be done sparingly.

 At Parabola, we have one shared Sketch library (what’s that?), which has every component we use in our app and all their different states.
 When we update a component in the library, it updates in all of our designs automatically.

 This is also why we decided to bundle our marketing site and app together in one repository.
 We want to ensure that as our users transition from our marketing site to the app, the visual language remains exactly the same (because they use the same code!).
 We don’t have to worry about styles changing in one repository but not in another.

 There’s no silver bullet when it comes to designing a great product.
 Great products are the result of thousands of improvements, hundreds of iterations, and talking to customers every step of the way.

-If you’re interested in Parabola, you can sign up for a 14-day free trial, no credit card required.
+If you’re interested in Parabola, sign up for a free account to get started.